Forces

 Friction

 Friction is a force that resists the sliding or rolling of one solid object over another.
 They are two types of friction: kinetic and static friction (also known as dynamic friction).
-In most cases, the friction force opposes the motion of an object, and it is always prependicular to the direction of friction.
+In most cases, the friction force opposes the motion of an object, and it is always opposite to the direction of motion.

 Challenging Questions